nanocurrency/nano-docs/docs/commands/rpc-protocol.md

+title: RPC Protocol
+description: Reference for the various RPC commands available for the Nano node

 # RPC Protocol

 The RPC protocol accepts JSON HTTP POST requests.
 The following are RPC commands along with the responses that are expected.
 This page is split into the following sections: